 Even if a rep is having a tough day, they still have to push through their sales calls.
 Unfortunately, a salesperson’s voice tone can reveal their negative emotions and have a detrimental impact on the call’s success -- even with the most excited prospects.

 If you have a bad sales call, don’t carry the rejection with you during the day.
-Check out this list of psychology-backed methods to get over a rejection, including positive affirmations, remembering it’s not personal, and setting short-term goals.
+Try using positive affirmations, remembering it’s not personal, and setting short-term goals.

 3 Ways to Improve Your Voice Tone